Acknowledgments & Commitments

 -

 Queerness and the queer history that intersect with Black and Brown folks is also fundamental to my expression.
-As a queer, non binary person I dance in honor of the queer ancestors, elders, and trailblazers who moved before me—those whose bodies told stories in silence and in defiance, who carved space in underground clubs, backwoods bars, burlesque stages, and the margins of the world.
+As a queer, non binary person I dance in honor of the queer ancestors, elders, and trailblazers who moved before me—those whose bodies told stories in silence and in defiance, who carved their own spaces.

 Often neurodivergence is another intersection of queerness and transness.
 Another identity that is also policed- dance has always been my stim and regulator.